codastraea/codastraea/README.md

-# Serpent CI
+# Serpent Automation

-Continuous Integration using Python for workflows
+Like github actions but your workflows are written in Python